 Even the most vigilant parents can inadvertently buy a dangerous or defective product.
 In order to protect your babies and children, it is important to maintain an awareness of product recall news.
 If your child is injured due to a product's poor design, careless manufacturing, or false marketing, you have the right to pursue financial compensation for your child's medical care and associated costs.

-For most parents, there is no greater pain than to see their children suffer.
-When a child injury is caused by a negligent manufacturer or retailer, some measure of justice is obtained by holding them accountable.
+is caused by a negligent manufacturer or retailer, some measure of justice is obtained by holding them accountable.
 Child injury lawsuits lead to product reform, making all children safer.

 Parents who are vigilant about their children's safety take all precautions to ensure that play time is not only fun, but free from dangers and hazards.
 Safety precautions include inspecting toys for choking hazards, sharp or jagged pieces, or flimsy construction; monitoring play time; making sure toys are developmentally appropriate for their child's age; and requiring children to wear protective gear such as bicycle helmets.
 However, all the caution in the world can't prevent injuries from occurring due to the defective design or manufacture of children's toys.
 If your child is injured while playing with a defective toy, a child injury lawyer can aggressively litigate your civil case to hold the negligent manufacturer responsible for the injuries caused by the defective product.